 Press coverage from a high-profile outlet can work wonders to drive awareness and installs for your app, especially for consumer-facing apps.
-But before you reach out to a reporter at TechCrunch, or any major tech news site for that matter, make sure there’s a fit between what your app does and what they write about.
+But before you reach out to a reporter at TechCrunch, or any major tech news site for that matter, make sure there’s no difference between what your app does and what they write about.
 It’s always helpful to research the market and find a unique angle for your app before pitching.
 Websites like Product Hunt are also a great channel to drive organic user installs.

 App Review Websites

 Paid advertising is especially important for apps because it can place your app high enough in the app store rankings to start to bring in huge amounts of organic traffic.